h-arshadd/chain-predict/README.md

 # chain-predict

-A production-grade quantitative trading pipeline combining **market data** and **social sentiment analysis**.
+A production-grade quantitative trading pipeline combining **market data**, **social sentiment analysis**, **machine learning**, and **live/paper trade execution on Bybit**.

-## Two Core Modules
+## Core Modules

-### 1. **crypto_pipeline** — OHLCV Data & Technical Indicators
+### 1. **crypto_pipeline** — Data, Signals, ML, Backtesting & Live Trading
-Fetches, cleans, and stores historical candlestick data from Binance and Bybit exchanges into PostgreSQL.
-Includes 134 TA-Lib indicators with look-ahead bias prevention.
-Built as the data foundation for training quantitative ML models on crypto markets.
+Started as an OHLCV + technical-indicator foundation and has grown into the full stack: fetches and stores historical candlestick data from Binance and Bybit, generates strategy signals, trains ML models, backtests and paper-trades strategies, and places real orders on Bybit.
+See [crypto_pipeline in depth](#crypto_pipeline-in-depth) below for the full module breakdown.

 ### 2. **sentiment_pipeline** — Reddit Sentiment Analysis
 Fetches Reddit posts, analyzes sentiment (Bullish/Bearish/Neutral) using CryptoBERT, classifies which coin they mention, extracts tickers and entities, and aggregates engagement-weighted sentiment scores per coin.
 Stores raw and cleaned data in separate PostgreSQL schemas for downstream analysis and portfolio signals.

+### 3. **frontend** — Dashboard (early stage)
+A React + Vite dashboard scaffolded with Tailwind, shadcn/ui, Ant Design, and Recharts for visualizing pipeline output — pages for Dashboard, Backtests, Models, Strategies, Wallets, Sentiment, Deployment, and Execution are stubbed in `frontend/src/pages/`.
+Not yet wired up to a backend API.

 ---

 ## Features

-### crypto_pipeline
+### crypto_pipeline — data & indicators
 - Fetches 1-minute OHLCV data for 8 coins: DOGE, SOL, BTC, ETH, ADA, LTC, MINA, SUI
 - Supports both Binance (spot) and Bybit (linear perpetuals)
 - Smart resume — tracks last stored timestamp and fetches only new data on each run